greghoeppner/LintIt/README.md

 Requires PC-Lint to be installed.

+Use the settings described in the extension settings to lint your files.

+### Legacy Mode

 For setting up this plugin to use.
 At the moment, I didn't have time to add configuration options.
 This means that right now, to use the plugin the plugin tries to run a file called 'lint.bat' in the workspace root folder.
 The plugin then reads any output from the batch file.
 The format that it is looking for PC-Lint to be setup with is as